skhalifa/QDrill/README.md

 3. Configure the QDrill node:
 <img src="https://github.com/skhalifa/QDrill/blob/master/q4.png?raw=true"/>

   a. <b>Connecction String</b>, you can leave the default value which works with the default name for the ODBC connection (MapR Drill ODBC Driver for Drill DSN) and a localhost Drill/QDrill server.
 If you changed the name your ODBC connection or if you want to connect to a Drill/QDrill server that is not running on your localhost, you will need to update the connection string to the new values.

   b. <b> Model Name</b>, specify the name of the predictive model you want to create (must be unique).

   c. <b> Data Mining Algorithm</b>, choose one of the WEKA classification algorithms (all algorithms will be distributed on the QDrill cluster)

   d. <b>Classes</b>, enumerate the name of the classes (labels) you have in your data separated by commas.

   e. <b>Training Data</b>, the name of your trianing data source.
 For example iris.data.csv to use the iris.data.csv file on your HDFS.
-For data stored in MongoDB, use mongo.<database-name>.`<collection-name>` where the collection name MUST be between the quotes ` and `.
-For example mongo.test.'iris.data' to use the test.iris.data MongoDB document.
+For data stored in MongoDB, use mongo.<database-name>.\`\<collection-name\>\` where the collection name MUST be between the quotes \` and \`.
+For example mongo.test.\`iris.data\` to use the test.iris.data MongoDB document.

   f. <b>Scoring Data</b>, same as Training Data.
 However, scoring data is the data you want to predict its label. <b> A dummy Label attribute must be added as the last column in your scoring data file.</b>

   g. <b>Number of Partitions</b>, is the number of threads you want to while building your model.
 More threads means faster training but can cause a drop in model's accuracy if your have a small dataset.

  <b>Current QDrill Modeler custom node limitations:</b>

   1. All Training data attributes must be concatenated using commas "," into a single attribute called "columns" (all lower case)

   2. The Label attribute must be the last value in the "columns" string of the Training records.

   3. All Scoring data attributes must be concatenated using commas "," into a single attribute called "columns" (all lower case)

   4. A dummy Label attribute must be added as the last value in the "columns" string of the Scoring records at it must have a valid class label value.

 ---
 ## Using QDrill without Modeler (You can run these SQL queries from Java, php, R, Python or any other application using the JDBC/ODBC connection)